wpniederer/next-serverless/README.md

 The last step you have to do when using a custom server is updating your `serverless.yml` file.

 In `functions.app.handler`, we specify the file and exported function which AWS Lambda should execute for every request.
-By default, we use the provided server by `next-serverless` but since you are using a custom server, you also want to change that.
+By default, we use the provided server by `nextjs12-serverless` but since you are using a custom server, you also want to change that.

 Simply change this value to the location and exported function of your custom server using the standard Lambda syntax.